akshatbhavsar/spooflab/README.md

 <div align="center">

 ## 💀 SpoofLab v1.0.0
-Advanced Email Spoofing Detection & Simulation Framework
+Advanced Email Spoofing  Simulation Framework

 ⭐ Star the repo if you like it
-🔥 Built for Hackers & Security Researchers

 </div>